OCA/account-invoicing/account_invoice_rounding/README.rst

 To configure this module, you need to:

-In Settings -> Configuration -> Accounting you will find 2 new types of rounding
+In Invoicing -> Configuration -> Configuration you will find 2 new types of rounding

 - `Swedish Round globally`